kieranbeirne/kieranbeirne/README.md

 - 👋 Hi, I’m Kieran Beirne and I'm a junior Computer Science student at Texas A&M, graduating in Spring 2024.
 - 👀 I’m interested in Software Engineering and Cloud Computing.
-- 🌱 I’m an incoming SWE intern at ERCOT for Summer 2022.
+- 🌱 I’m a SWE intern at ERCOT for Summer 2022.
 - 📫 How to reach me: kieranbeirne01@gmail.com or https://www.linkedin.com/in/kieranbeirne/